Bedford Vehicles: 1960s and 1970s

 The Bedford TK range was produced in large numbers since 1959, and served as the basis for a variety of derivatives including fire engines, military vehicles, horse-boxes, tippers, flat-bed trucks, and other specialist utility vehicles.
 A Post Office Telephones version used for installing telegraph poles was known as the Pole Erection Unit.
 The British Armed Forces still use four-wheel drive Bedford MKs – a variant of the TK.

 Available with four and six-cylinder petrol and diesel engines, the TK was the quintessential light truck in the UK through most of the 1960s and 1970s, competing with the similar Ford D series.
-It was available in rigid form, and also as a light tractor unit, normally using the Scammell coupling form of trailer attachment.
+It was available in rigid form, and as a light tractor unit, normally using the Scammell coupling form of trailer attachment.

 The Bedford KM was a similar vehicle, using the same cab, but with a slightly restyled front end, and was marketed for heavier-duty applications than the TK, i.e. 16 tons and over.
 Many developing countries still use ageing Bedfords every day, their robust nature and simple engineering endearing them as highly useful vehicles in demanding terrain.

-From 1961 to 1968, General Motors Argentina manufactured Bedford trucks and buses (based on a truck) in a plant at San Martín, Buenos Aires.
+From 1961 to 1968, General Motors Argentina manufactured Bedford trucks and truck-based buses in a plant at San Martín, Buenos Aires.

 In 1967, a Bedford SB3 chassis with Plaxton's Panorama cab was used in the construction of seven custom mobile cinema units that toured British factories for the Ministry of Technology to "raise standards".
 The body was custom fabricated from extruded aluminium by Coventry Steel Caravans.
 One of these restored units is used as a vintage mobile cinema.
 The vehicle dubbed The Reel History Bus was used in the BBC Two television series, Reel History of Britain showing little known or totally unseen archive film of historical events, to the surviving participants and their families on board.
 They showed their reaction and interviewed audience members about their often newly jogged memories of events.
 The Vintage Mobile Cinema has appeared on The One Show and George Clarke's Small Spaces, and continues to appear around the UK.